MUbarak123-56/DSI-SRP/README.md

 This is a repository for the Fantasy Premier League Predictor project.

 ### Prerequisite
-To conduct this project, the following tools & technologies were deployed:
+To conduct this project, the following tools & technologies were leveraged:
 - pandas
 - numpy
 - tidyverse